SciML/LinearSolve.jl/docs/src/index.md

-# LinearSolve.jl: High-Performance Unified Nonlinear Solvers
+# LinearSolve.jl: High-Performance Unified Linear Solvers

 LinearSolve.jl is a unified interface for the linear solving packages of Julia.
 It interfaces with other packages of the Julia ecosystem